William Hopoate: St Helens

 In round 1 of the 2022 Super League season, Hopoate made his club debut for St Helens where they defeated the Catalans Dragons 28-8.

 On 24 September 2022, Hopoate played at centre in St Helens 24-12 Super League Grand Final victory over Leeds.

 On 18 February 2023, Hopoate played in St Helens 13-12 upset victory over Penrith in the 2023 World Club Challenge.

+On 21 September 2023, it was announced that Hopoate would be departing St Helens at the end of the 2023 Super League season.

+Hopoate played 16 games for St Helens in the 2023 Super League season as the club finished third on the table.
+He played in St Helens narrow loss against the Catalans Dragons in the semi-final which ended St Helens four-year dominance of the competition.

+On 5 November 2023, immediately following the 2023 Tonga tour of England, he announced his retirement from professional rugby league.

 Representative career

 NSW

-On 5 June 2011 Hopoate was selected to play State of Origin for New South Wales in Game 2 against Queensland at ANZ Stadium.
+On 5 June 2011, Hopoate was selected to play State of Origin for New South Wales in Game 2 against Queensland at ANZ Stadium.
 He is the second youngest player behind Brad Fittler ever selected to play for NSW and he scored a try on debut helping NSW level the 3-game series at one all with an 18–8 win.

 Tonga

-In 2017 Hopoate elected to represent the nation of his ancestral heritage, Tonga.
+In 2017, Hopoate elected to represent the nation of his ancestral heritage, Tonga.
 He played fullback in every game of their stunning charge to the 2017 Rugby League World Cup semi-finals.
 He was a tryscorer in their shock win over New Zealand in the pool stage of the tournament.

 He was named at fullback again for the historic first-ever Test match between Tonga and the Australian Kangaroos on 20 October 2018, played in front of a sold-out crowd at Mount Smart Stadium, Auckland.

-In October 2022 he was named in the Tonga squad for the 2021 Rugby League World Cup.
+In October 2022, he was named in the Tonga squad for the 2021 Rugby League World Cup.